Azure/AppService/_posts/2021-03-01-Proactive Crash Monitoring in Azure App Service.md

 ### Are we notified for unhandled exceptions recorded by this feature?

-We are currently notifying via Azure Email service only for Stack Overflow exceptions.
-In the future, recommendation emails will be sent for all other crashes too.
-Here is an example of an email that gets sent out as a result of this feature.
+We notify by sending emails to the "ServiceAdmin", "AccountAdmin" and "Owner" roles for the subscription when a crash is recorded by this feature.

 ![Crash Monitoring Email]({{site.baseurl}}/media/2021/03/crashmonitoringemail.png)